 Get involved!
 There are so many issues that you can advocate for.
 A few ideas:

-- Start a plastic straw reduction campaign to cut down on plastic straws pollution.
+- Start a plastic straw reduction campaign to stave plastic straws pollution.

 - Advocate for a plastic bag reduction law.
 I spearheaded one in my town.
-Follow these steps to do one in yours.
+Follow these steps to pass one in yours.

 - To help reduce food waste, support community composting.
 I helped start one in my town and it has been enormously popular.